therealbstern/apcupsd/branches/Branch-3_14/doc/manual/maintaining_ups.rst

 - APC batteries are supported by APC
 - APC batteries come with all the necessary hardware
-- APC batteries come as pre-made packs
+- APC batteries come as pre-made cartridges
 - APC batteries will physically fit your UPS

 **APC Battery Cons**